One thing I have been really wanting to do was the DMZ tour in South Korea, including JSA (Joint Security Area). Let me explain to you in detail.

 Different DMZ Tour offers and providers

 In order to visit the DMZ, you will need to book a tour.
-There is no way to enter this zone by yourself, as military escort is needed.
+There is no way to enter this zone by yourself, as a military escort is needed.

 There are tons of tour providers who offer this tour, so compare them beforehand and take the best offer.
 I choose KTB Tours and booked via GetYourGuide.